XiangyangSong/GWR_Plugin/README.md

  $ pip3 list
 ```

 Then check your python environment.
-Maybe the environment in which your QGIS is running is not a standard python environment, some issues caused by the following:
+Maybe the environment in which your QGIS is running is not a standard python environment, some caused by the following:

-- **MAYBE IT IS CAUSED BY LIBPYSAL VERSION**  [click here](https://pysal.org/libpysal/installation.html)
+- **May be caused by your Python version and LIBPYSAL version conflict**  [click here](https://pysal.org/libpysal/installation.html)
 ___
 ### Changeset